Joshhhuaaa/EnhancedSCCTVersus/README.md

 - To restore EAX functionality, run the registry file, `eax_restore.reg` in the System folder and press "Yes" to the dialog to add the registry entries.

  This registry file registers `dsound.dll` in Windows, enabling EAX to function.
 Please note that this registry applies only to your specific Windows user.
 If you create a new Windows user, you'll need to run the registry file again to restore EAX.

+ ## Playing Online
+Ubisoft discontinued Chaos Theory's servers in April 2016.
+However, the multiplayer is still playable when using Virtual LAN applications.
+The most common method in the community currently is to use [Radmin VPN](https://www.radmin-vpn.com/).
+It's easy to set up, and there's no need for account creation.

+- Once Radmin VPN is installed, select "Network" > "Join Network."
+A window will appear, click on the "Gaming Network" tab, and join the `Splinter Cell C.T` network.
+- If you would like to change your username on Radmin VPN, select "System" > "Change Name" or simply double-click your username.